Decencies/LunarClient/README.md

 # LunarClient

-no joking around.
+This repository contains the source-code for the Lunar reverse engineering efforts made by Freddie & myself.

-This temporary remap will be replaced with a script in the neear future.
+In this repository, you will find a (partial) copy of Lunar with most of the classnames resolved to something human readable.